Nikon 80-400mm f/4.5-5.6G ED VR AF-S Nikkor

 Also, the clumsy 200-500 begs for a tripod or at least a monopod.
 This one is comfortably hand-holdable.
 So it's a fundamental choice.
 If you want to shoot birds and other wildlife most of the time and are willing to use a tripod or at least a monopod, buy the 200-500.
 If you want to be able to reach way out there but want flexibility in focal length and don't want to use a tripod or monopod, buy this one, especially if you can find a good used one, as I did.
 After an extensive search, I paid, for an example with no discernible defects, almost exactly what a new 200-500 would have cost.

 The pros are the same with this one as with the 200-500 except that you lose the 400-500 range.
 But you gain in greater focal length flexibility and not having to use a tripod, even for keeper shots at slow shutter speeds.
 The 200-500 can do that, too, but your arm gets tired pretty quickly with that one.
 Not with this one.
 Image quality all the way out is just as good as with the 200-500 I tested.
 It's just 400mm versus 500mm.

 But there is a price to pay.
-The 80-400 does NOT work with Kenko teleconverters, even the otherwise great Teleplus Pro DGX 300 1.4x, which works fairly well with the 200-500 I rented and very well with every one of my Nikon lenses...but not with this one.
-I don't know why.
-It must be fundamental design incompatibility.
-You can't even manually focus this lens with the 1.4x TC, let alone autofocus.
-It simply doesn't happen.
-All that grinding and groaning, searching for focus, can't be good for the lens.
+The 80-400 does NOT work with Kenko teleconverters, even the otherwise great Teleplus Pro DGX 300 1.4x, which works fairly well with the 200-500 I rented and very well with every one of my own Nikon lenses...but not with this one.
+I don't know why this lens is designed not to mount on the Kenko TC, but it doesn't.

 So if using a TC on a super zoom is an important priority, you have two choices: buy the Nikon 1.4x TC, as I did, which works just fine on this 80-400, or buy a Nikon 200-500mm lens.